 Employment at Will Exceptions

 There are exceptions to the employment at will doctrine including if the employee is covered under a collective bargaining agreement or has an employment contract, if discrimination is involved in the termination, if public policy is violated, or if company policy states guidelines for termination.
+State law may also provide for exceptions.
 Here is a list of exceptions to employment at will.

 Related Articles: Top 10 Reasons for Getting Fired | Job Interview Answers for Why Were You Fired? | Wrongful Termination | Collecting Unemployment if You Are Fired | What To Do When You Have Been Fired | Can a Company Fire You Without Notice?